codebyjuan/codebyjuan/README.md

 # About Me

 👋 Hi!
-I'm Juan Bellevue, a developer based in Nashville, TN.
-I'm currently diving into web development, focusing on HTML, CSS, JavaScript, and other web technologies.
+I'm Juan Bellevue, a web developer from Nashville, TN.
+I specialize in building modern, responsive websites using HTML, CSS, JavaScript, and a variety of web technologies.

 ## 💻 Skills